ShubhanshuJha/ShubhanshuJha/README.md

 Hello There,

 ### My name is Shubhanshu Jha.
-#### I am a Data Engineer having a good knowledge of DSA, and Competitive Programming and I love to write tech blogs
+#### I am a Data Engineer having a good knowledge of AI, DSA, and Competitive Programming and I love to write tech blogs
 ![Profile views](https://komarev.com/ghpvc/?username=ShubhanshuJha)

 I am Shubhanshu from India, and I am currently working as a Data Engineer at Zelestra.
 Apart from learning & talking about DE, I do write content for Competitive Coding, DSA, Machine Learning, and AI.
 I enjoy learning something new every day, especially about new technologies & its efficient usecases.
 I also enjoy writing technical blogs on my website and Quora.